petereon/battleship/BACKLOG.md

 __As a__ a game player
 __I want__ the game to declare me as a winner when I've sunk all of the opponent's 5 ships
 __So that__ I know that I won

+#### UAT 10.1 ⚠
+Given I have sunk all of the opponent's 5 ships
+When the game checks the sunk ship status
+Then the game announces that I won